oasisfeng/island/setup.md

-On most middle to high end Android devices released after 2016, Island can be setup without hassle.
-But still, you may be notified during the setup with error message "Sorry, your device (or ROM) is incompatible with Island".
-In this case, Island could still work on your device if setup manually.
+On most middle to high end Android devices released after 2016, Island can be setup straightforward without hassle.
+But still on some devices, you may got “incompatible with your device” message on Google Play Store, or be notified during the setup with error message “Sorry, your device (or ROM) is incompatible with Island”.
+In both cases, Island could still work on your device if setup manually.

 If you are prompted to encrypt your device first during the setup and you don't want device decription (which may significantly degrade overall I/O performance on low-end devices), this prerequisite could also be skipped if setup manually.